appium-boneyard/appium-ios-driver/README.md

 Appium iOS Driver is part of the [Appium](https://github.com/appium/appium) mobile test automation tool.

-To automation iOS devices with a version of iOS greater than 9.3, see [appium-xcuitest-driver](https://github.com/appium/appium-xcuitest-driver).
+To automate iOS devices with a version of iOS greater than 9.3, see [appium-xcuitest-driver](https://github.com/appium/appium-xcuitest-driver).

 *Note*: Issue tracking for this repo has been disabled.
 Please use the [main Appium issue tracker](https://github.com/appium/appium/issues) instead.